Lisa Genova: Audiobooks

-TV and film

-Since her first novel was published, Genova has become a professional speaker about Alzheimer's disease.
-She has been a guest on The TODAY Show, Dr. Oz, CNN, PBS News Hour, and the Diane Rehm Show.
-She appeared in the documentary film To Not Fade Away.
-It is a follow-up to the Emmy Award-winning film, Not Fade Away (2009), about Marie Vitale, a woman who was diagnosed with Alzheimer's disease at the age of 45.

 Awards and honors

-On April 23, 2015, it was announced that Genova will receive the third annual Pell Center Prize for Story in the Public Square, an award "recognizing a contemporary storyteller whose work has had a significant impact on the public dialogue".
+On April 23, 2015, it was announced that Genova would receive the third annual Pell Center Prize for Story in the Public Square, an award "recognizing a contemporary storyteller whose work has had a significant impact on the public dialogue".
 The award is bestowed by the Pell Center for International Relations and Public Policy at Salve Regina University.